1824 United States presidential election in Illinois

 The 1824 United States presidential election in Illinois took place between October 26 and December 2, 1824, as part of the 1824 United States presidential election.
 Voters chose three representatives, or electors to the Electoral College, who voted for President and Vice President.

 During this election, the Democratic-Republican Party was the only major national party, and four different candidates from this party sought the Presidency.
 Although Illinois voted for John Quincy Adams over Andrew Jackson, Henry Clay, and William H. Crawford, the district-based system used for choosing electors meant that only one of the state's electoral votes were assigned to Adams, while the remaining two were assigned to Jackson.
-Adams won Illinois by a margin of 5.23%.
+This was the first presidential election that four candidates each won at least one county in the same state.
+This feat would be shared by Virginia in the same election; however, the only other occurrences in presidential election history have been in 1860 (in Missouri), and in 1912 (in North Dakota and in Kansas).